Doane-CCLA/docs/git-version-control/git-basics.md

     - Windows: download [Git for Windows](https://gitforwindows.org/) and install it.
 Also, this tutorial utilizes a Bash command line interface, therefore, you should use _Git Bash_, which is a part of the Git installation package for Windows.

-- Setup Git with your access credentials to GitLab with the following commands (use your ORNL email):
+- Setup Git with your access credentials to GitLab with the following commands:

   ```bash
   git config --global user.name "your_username"